ro04/burger/README.md

 * Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger moves to the right side of the page.

 * The app stores every burger in a database, whether devoured or not.

+* After the burger is devoured, the user can click the delete button to remove the burger from the database.